 15. Visit Myanmar to see Golden Rock

 In between Yangon and Hpa-An is the world-famous Golden Rock.
-At 1100 meters in the sky is a 20-meter high golden rock seen as the most important Buddhist site in Myanmar.
-It’s quite an experience to reach to top from the base camp by bus.
+At 1100 meters in the sky is a 20-meter-high golden rock seen as the most important Buddhist site in Myanmar.
+It’s quite an experience to reach the top of the base camp by bus.

 16. Mount Zwekabin